The Case That's Meant to Destroy ATF's Trigger Trap

 Quick Summary

 The lawsuit National Association for Gun Rights v.
-Garland challenges the ATF's classification of Forced Reset Triggers (FRTs) as machine guns, arguing their interpretation of 'single function of the trigger' exceeds statutory authority.
-It cites Cargill v.
-Garland precedent and seeks to halt enforcement and recover seized triggers.
+Garland challenges the ATF's classification of Forced Reset Triggers (FRTs) as machine guns.
+Expert analysis highlights that the ATF's interpretation of 'single function of the trigger' exceeds statutory authority and contradicts the 5th Circuit's ruling in Cargill v.
+Garland, which defines it mechanically.

 Chapters